jaspervdj/hakyll/examples/hakyll/philosophy.markdown

 Hakyll tries to provide as many high-level functions as possible for common tasks, while the lower-level functions should also be accessible.
-If you think you're writing something that can be used for many sites, please send a patch, our your `hakyll.hs`, and we will see what we can do.
+If you think you're writing something that can be used for many sites, please send a patch, or your `hakyll.hs`, and we will see what we can do.

 ## Well-documented